govindinfi/Project_1/README.md

 Clone the main project repository.

+Create an AWS access key and secret key, then store them in the main.tf.
+You can utilize the AWS CLI for this process.

 Run the command `terraform init` to install the required providers.

 Run the command `terraform plan` to assess the status of the defined resources provisioning.